paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/modes_CSV_CSP_CSP_PC.md

   primary: 1
   ...
 ```
-In CSP-PC, the ecmc position control loop are active and therefore the control parameters needs tuning.
+In CSP-PC, the ecmc position control loop are active and therefore the ecmc position control parameters needs tuning.
 Since a position setpoint is sent to the drive, a PI controller is normally needed (both kp and ki needs tuning).
 Tuning of the control loops in the drive is sometimes also needed (depending on which hardware).